Sakrac/C64HelpDoc/README.md

 * Nono Pixie help files are included for reference
 * Sparsely documented but I hope it is enough

+## Create the sample doc and run it

+If using windows just run the make_sample.bat file, this will build instructions.prg which you can just run in VICE!

 ## Compiling HelpConv.exe

 This was compiled for 64 bit windows 10 and if you need to compile your own version (or add features) just compile ToolSource\HelpConv.cpp.
 It has a Visual Studio solution if helpful.
 I haven't tried to build it on other systems but hopefully it will not cause any errors.